More Answers for More Patients

 3. Revised Reporting

-Ordering providers are issued a fully updated report detailing the reclassification and receive outreach from a genetic counselor to discuss the new findings.
+Ordering providers receive a fully updated report detailing the reclassification, along with outreach from a Genomic Science Liaison to discuss the new findings and their implications.

 Lab-driven Reanalysis through Patient for Life Provides Most Reclassifications

-When most genetic testing labs talk about reclassification, they’re referring to variant reclassification.
-This process is important and recommended by guidance from the American College of Medical Genetics and Genomics.
+While most genetic testing labs focus on variant reclassification, which is important and recommended by guidance from the American College of Medical Genetics and Genomics (ACMG), over two-thirds of reclassifications are driven by new gene-disease associations rather than variant-level updates.

 Chart showing: 69% Gene-Disease Validity; 29% Variant Reclassification